Alex-Holzer/Code_Snippets/json_unpacking.md

 ## ------- test new verions ---------

-from pyspark.sql.functions import col, expr, when, size, explode from pyspark.sql.types import StructType, ArrayType
+from pyspark.sql.functions import col, expr, when, size, explode, array_except from pyspark.sql.types import StructType, ArrayType

-def unpack_structured_column(df, column_name):
+def unpack_structured_column(df, column_name, num_objects=None):
     """
     Recursively unpacks a structured column in a PySpark DataFrame, flattening nested structures and handling arrays generically.
-    Also unpacks each element of the last array element.
+    Extracts individual objects from the last array entry as separate columns.

     Args:
     df (DataFrame): The input PySpark DataFrame.
-    column_name (str): The name of the column to unpack.
+    column_name (str): The name of the column to unpack. num_objects (int, optional): Number of objects to extract from the end of the array.
+                                 If None, all objects are extracted.

     Returns:
     DataFrame: The DataFrame with the unpacked columns.